 Prior to joining the British Council she worked in a variety of roles in project management, event delivery and fundraising across a wide range of art forms and organisations in Northern Ireland such as for Culture Night, the Belfast Festival and Craft NI.
 Rosie co-founded the documentary film organisation, Second Chance Cinema, who screen new and archive films in Belfast and collaborate with other organisations to develop documentary programmes.

 She holds an MA in the Cultural and Creative Industries.

 Get in touch with Rosie if you're a Northern Ireland-based organisation with queries about the Creative Europe MEDIA or Culture sub-programmes (for audiovisual, arts, culture, heritiage and publishing professionals).

 Culture Manager, Creative Europe Desk UK – England

-Zoe Hardie is the Marketing and Communications Manager for Creative Europe Desk UK, and is based at the British Council in London.
+Sarah is the Culture Manager for Creative Europe Desk - England and is based in the British Council Manchester office.

 She is responsible for arranging information seminars and events throughout England, and supporting English cultural organisations wishing to apply for Creative Europe funding.
 Get in touch with Sarah if you are an arts, culture, publishing or heritage professional based in England with questions about Creative Europe’s Culture sub-programme, including Cooperation Projects.

 Sarah studied Mandarin, living in China and Japan before working as a private client lawyer in London.
 After a Masters in Contemporary Fine Art, she built a solo and collaborative artistic practice, focussing on video, performance and print, working on artistic cultural exchange with partners across Europe.
 She has also worked as a project manager over the last few years for arts organisations and visual arts projects based in the UK and Europe.